DON77/yii2test/README.md

-14)configure your mailing system.
+14) configure your mailing system.
 At this point all mails go to  /frontend/runtime/mail folder.